-The condensed consolidated financial statements presented in this Form 10-Q are unaudited and reflect, in the opinion of management, entries necessary for the fair presentation of the Condensed Consolidated Statements of Operations for the three and nine months ended September 30, 2004 and 2003, Condensed Consolidated Balance Sheets as of September 30, 2004 and December 31, 2003 and Condensed Consolidated Statements of Cash Flows for the nine months ended September 30, 2004 and 2003, of Itron and our wholly owned subsidiaries.
+The condensed consolidated financial statements presented in this Form 10-Q/A are unaudited and reflect entries necessary for the fair presentation of the Condensed Consolidated Statements of Operations for the three and nine months ended September 30, 2004 and 2003, Condensed Consolidated Balance Sheets as of September 30, 2004 and December 31, 2003 and Condensed Consolidated Statements of Cash Flows for the nine months ended September 30, 2004 and 2003, of Itron and our wholly owned subsidiaries.
 All such entries are of a normal recurring nature.
 Inter-company transactions and balances are eliminated upon consolidation.
 We consolidate all entities in which we have a greater than 50% ownership interest and over which we have control.
 We account for entities in which we have a 50% or less investment and exercise significant influence under the equity method of accounting.
 Entities in which we have less than a 20% investment and do not exercise significant influence are accounted for under the cost method.
 Any variable interest entity of which we are the primary beneficiary is also considered for consolidation.
 We are not the primary beneficiary of any variable interest entities.

 Certain information and footnote disclosures normally included in financial statements prepared in accordance with accounting principles generally accepted in the United States of America (GAAP) have been condensed or omitted pursuant to the rules and regulations of the Securities and Exchange Commission (SEC) regarding interim results.
-These condensed consolidated financial statements should be read in conjunction with the 2003 audited financial statements and notes included in our Form 8-K filed on August 1, 2004, which updates Item 7 and Item 8 of our Annual Report on Form 10-K for the year ended December 31, 2003, to include consolidating financial information and reflect the new segment reporting structure.
-Our Form 10-K was filed with the SEC on March 12, 2004.
+These condensed consolidated financial statements should be read in conjunction with the 2003 audited financial statements and notes included in our Annual Report on Form 10-K/A for the year ended December 31, 2003, which was filed with the SEC on February 7, 2005.
 The results of operations for the three and nine months ended September 30, 2004 are not necessarily indicative of the results expected for the full fiscal year or for any other fiscal period.